jeremygradisher/resources/cool-websites.md

 https://www.grammarly.com/ - Grammarly is a free tool that helps you write better.
 It's a Chrome extension that uses AI to write better.
 It's free and easy to use.

+https://www.loom.com/ - Loom is a new kind of work communication tool that helps you get your message across through instantly shareable video.

 ## Paid Tools

 https://www.remove.bg/ - Remove Image Background: 100% automatically – in 5 seconds – without a single click – for free.
 For free, this keeps your pics pretty small.
 Like 600px limit.